-Paris is a dream destination for many travelers.
-The city of lights attracts honeymooners and backpackers from all corners of the world during all four seasons.
+Paris is a dream destination for a variety of travelers including honeymooners and backpackers.
+They flock to the City of Light from all corners of the world during all four seasons.

 Some of these travelers want to gorge on art at museums like the Louvre, d’Orsay and l’Orangerie.
 Others want to live out their romantic fantasies at the Eiffel Tower and experience golden sunsets while strolling hand in hand with loved ones along the cobblestone banks of the Seine.

 Then there are food travelers like us who focus on eating all of the glorious pastries in Paris when not eating at the city’s best restaurants.